 Street naming and numbering

-It is the responsibility of the Council to process the Street Naming and Property Numbering on behalf of the Council as a statutory undertaking throughout the District, ensuring conformity to current standards as set down by the following legislation:-
+It is the responsibility of the Council to process the Street Naming and Premises Numbering on behalf of the Council as a statutory undertaking throughout the District, ensuring conformity to current standards as set down by the following legislation:-

 - Naming and Numbering of Streets in Accordance with the Town Improvement Clauses Act 1847 Section 64 and 65